 - Hunters who want an aerial view of their hunting property.

-An airplane is the most cost effective platform because of its speed and relatively low cost of operation.
-Multiple sits can be flow per flight over a very large geographic area allowing for very attractive pricing.
+An airplane is the most cost-effective platform because of its speed and relatively low cost of operation.
+Multiple sits can be flown per flight over a very large geographic area allowing for very attractive pricing.
 The airplane can operate down to 1000 feet above the highest obstacle in populated areas and down to 500 feet above the highest obstacle in rural areas.
 It can operate up to 10,000 AGL (Above Sea Level).

 A helicopter does not have any low altitude restrictions.
 Its most effective use is between ground level and 2000 feet where it can fly without the many restrictions of a drone.
 The helicopter does not have all of the airport delays of an airplane and many sites can be flown in a local area very efficiently.